valayDave/imagenet-with-metaflow/Readme.md

 - Instructions of Setup of Kubernetes GPU based cluster for Metaflow :
     - https://github.com/valayDave/metaflow-on-kubernetes-docs

-- Using `@kube(cpu=4,memory=40000,gpu=4,image='anibali/pytorch:cuda-10.1')` will enable trainig on the GPU instance.
+- Using `@kube(cpu=4,memory=40000,gpu=4,image='anibali/pytorch:cuda-10.1')` will enable GPU based training on cluster.

-- This code works Ideally for CPU and GPU setups.
+- This code works for CPU and GPU setups.
 GPU jobs can fail If GPU Memory is not enough.
 This can be solved by increasing number of GPUS in decorator vs Decreasing Batchsize.Specially noticed with Resnet when Running this same flow with only 2 GPUs.

 - Download Dataset From https://tiny-imagenet.herokuapp.com/